Advanced Food Photography Workshop One to One

 Camera & lens will be provided if you are using Canon camera system.

-Understand about Lighting equipments used for creating special lighting effect.
+Understand about Lighting equipment used for creating special lighting effect.

-Understand and learn how to create morning lighting
+Understand and learn how to create morning/evening lighting.

 Self practice with guidance